Midas847/URL_Shortener/README.md

 ﻿# URL_Shortener
-# To rum in your local host type :
+# To run in your local host type :
 # npm run devStart